October 7 attacks: Revision of casualty numbers

 On November 10, Israel revised its casualty count from 1,400 to 1,200 after realizing that some bodies that were badly burned were those of Hamas fighters.
 This included 859 civilians, 283 soldiers, 58 policemen, and 10 Shin Bet members.

-At the end of May 2024, using social security data, this was further revised to 1,175: 725 Israeli civilians (including 36 children), 71 foreign nationals, and 379 security forces.
+At the end of May 2024, using social security data, this was further revised to 1,189: 810 civilians (including 71 foreign nationals) and 379 security forces.
 One person, peace activist Bilha Inon, was classed as missing until August 6, 2024, when the IDF confirmed that she died at Netiv Ha'asara, with her husband.

 Reported atrocities

 Sexual violence

-Israeli women and girls were reportedly raped, assaulted, and mutilated by Hamas militants during the incursion, an allegation Hamas denies.
+Numerous reports found that Israeli women and girls were raped, assaulted, and mutilated by Hamas militants during the incursion.
+Hamas denies the reports.
 In the months following the attacks, The Wall Street Journal reported on December 21, there was "mounting evidence of sexual violence, based on survivor accounts, first responders and witnesses."
 Critics of Hamas denounced what they said was gender-based violence, war crimes, and crimes against humanity.

-The BBC reported that "Videos of naked and bloodied women filmed by Hamas on the day of the attack, and photographs of bodies taken at the sites afterwards, suggest that women were sexually targeted by their attackers."
+The BBC reported, "Videos of naked and bloodied women filmed by Hamas on the day of the attack, and photographs of bodies taken at the sites afterwards, suggest that women were sexually targeted by their attackers."
 Testimonies from those at the Shura Base where the victims bodies were brought, such as IDF Captain (Res.)
 Maayan, who is also a dentist, and Shari Mendes, a volunteer, claimed that there were signs of sexual abuse, including mutilations, broken limbs, and broken pelvises.
 Some of the released hostages also shared testimonies of sexual violence during their time in Gaza.

 Some witness testimony was subsequently discredited, including the claim shared by among others Shari Mendes of the alleged stabbing of a pregnant woman and her fetus and several alleged rapes.
-Haaretz reported in April 2024 that "according to a source knowledgeable about the details, there were no signs on any of those bodies [at Shura Base, to which most of the bodies were taken for purposes of identification] attesting to sexual relations having taken place or of mutilation of genitalia."
-It also alleged that due to the lack of forensic pathologists at most a quarter of the bodies could be fully examined, and for at least one hundred bodies conclusions could not be drawn given their deteriorated state.
+Haaretz reported in April 2024 that, "according to a source knowledgeable about the details, there were no signs on any of those bodies [at Shura Base, to which most of the bodies were taken for purposes of identification] attesting to sexual relations having taken place or of mutilation of genitalia."
+It also said that due to the lack of forensic pathologists at most a quarter of the bodies could be fully examined, and for at least one hundred bodies conclusions could not be drawn given their deteriorated state.
 Israeli forensic pathologists in charge of the process later clarified that all bodies had been examined, and some were disfigured or burned.